Have you ever wondered if you truly have enough money for retirement?

 But as you get close to retirement, you may fear a market decline that could put your retirement assets—and future plans—at risk.
 Mitigating this risk is a critical part of retirement investing, and you may find that you don’t have to take as much risk as you think.

-That was the lesson one investor learned when he took advantage of our retirement consultations.
+That was the lesson one investor learned when he met with an advisor to talk about his retirement plans.

 You Need to Take Some Risk